meteatamel/adk-demos/travel_helper/README.md

 and provides essential pre-departure information you need for your trip.

 Travel Helper Agent will rely on other agents to help.
-Follow these steps to build the sub-agents and then combine them into a root agent,
+Follow these steps to build the sub-agents and then combine them into a root agent.

 Build sub-agents:
 * [Greeter Agent](#greeter-agent)